 What are my career prospects?

-Subject to eligibility, UK and EU students can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
-UK students may also be eligible to apply for additional funding to help with living costs.
+Subject to eligibility, UK students joining this undergraduate degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
+UK students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.

-For comprehensive information about the financial support available to eligible UK and EU students joining this programme in academic year 2015/16, together with details of how to apply for funding, please view our Money Matters 2015/16 guide at www.edgehill.ac.uk/undergradfinance2015.
+For comprehensive information about the financial support available to eligible UK students joining this programme in academic year 2022/23, together with details of how to apply for potential funding, please view our Money Matters 2022/23 guide at www.edgehill.ac.uk/undergradfinance2022.

 Financial support information for international students can be found at www.edgehill.ac.uk/international/fees.

-Edge Hill University offers a range of scholarships with a competitive application process for prospective full-time undergraduate students.
 These scholarships aren’t linked to academic success and celebrate determination, talent and achievement beyond your coursework, for instance in creativity, enterprise, ICT, performance, sport or volunteering.